1

 Medical, Dental, Retirement, PTO

-Re-posted 3 days ago
+Posted 17 days ago

 Job description

 The University of Texas MD Anderson Cancer Center is conducting a national search for Chair of the Department of Central Nervous System (CNS) Radiation Oncology.
-This leader will establish the vision for, guide the development of faculty in, and oversee all operations and functions in the department.
+This leader will establish the vision for, guide the development of faculty, and oversee all operations and functions in the department.
 Successful candidates will be an accomplished academician and proven leader.
 The Department of CNS Radiation Oncology is part of the Division of Radiation Oncology, with the Chair reporting to the Division Head of Radiation Oncology.

 The Chair of CNS Radiation Oncology will be charged with leading a nationally and internationally recognized radiation oncology department.
 The department contributes to the prevention and elimination of cancer, transformative research, and exceptional education.
 The clinical facilities of MD Anderson incorporate the most advanced radiotherapy and imaging technologies.
-Treatment functionalities include photon therapy, proton therapy, MR-guided radiotherapy, stereotactic radiotherapy, stereotactic radiosurgery and gamma-knife therapy.
+Treatment functionalities include photon therapy, proton therapy, MR‑guided radiotherapy, stereotactic radiotherapy, stereotactic radiosurgery, and gamma‑knife therapy.

 The CNS Radiation Oncology Department is a highly specialized, multidisciplinary department focused on the comprehensive treatment of primary and metastatic brain and spine tumors, integrating radiation oncologists with neurosurgery, neuro‑oncology, imaging, pathology, and physics expertise to deliver coordinated, high‑quality care.
 It is a recognized leader in innovation, with a strong portfolio of extramurally funded translational research and clinical trials.

 The Chair is responsible for providing leadership and assumes full responsibility for all areas of the department, including, but not limited to, direct patient care; basic, translational, and clinical research within the department; faculty development and evaluation; integration of educational programs; finance and budgeting; and departmental strategic planning that aligns with institutional direction.
-The Chair inspires professional growth by ensuring career development opportunities and mentorship for department faculty and trainees, as well as fostering a positive work environment that emphasizes collaboration, collegiality and wellness for all.
+The Chair inspires professional growth by ensuring career development opportunities and mentorship for department faculty and trainees, as well as fostering a positive work environment that emphasizes collaboration, collegiality, and wellness for all.
+The Chair will also represent the department, division, and institution in local, regional, state, and national matters.

 Qualifications